zarchri/photocallenge/README.md

 ## Design

 ### Colour Scheme
-* In my css file I have used variables to declare colours, and then used these throughout the css file.
-  From the beginning I had a idea about I want it black because I realy like black and white images and want a black and white image in the homepage in the end it ended with black header background wit a green touch in the text.
+* In my CSS file, I have used variable to declare colors and then used these throughout the CSS file.
+From the beginning, I had an idea that I wanted it black because I like black and white images and want a black and white image on the homepagew.
+But it would be a little boring with only black and white so I decided to change the white color to light green.

-* I have used `#000000` & '#5C8374' as the primary and secondary colours used for the sites text.
+* I have used #000000 & '#5C8374' as the primary and secondary colors used for the site text.

-I have used #ffffff in the input-text in the formsection.
-From the befinning I wanted most of a black theme but only chose black and white would be little booring so I decided to change the white color to lightgreen.

-I have used #5C8374 for the border-hover effect of the formsection.
+* I have used (#3a3a3a) for the border effect on the text input field of the form section.